CUBRID/cubrid-testtools/doc/rqg_guide.md

       ```
       partitions => [ undef , 'hash (pk) PARTITIONS 2' ],
       ```
-     **it generate two kinds of tables partition table or non-partition table, such as:**
+     **It generate two kinds of tables, partition table or non-partition table, such as:**
       ```
       csql> ;sc A